pburkholder/eponymous-principles/presentation.md

 # Answer: Jevon's Paradox

-Argument: We're vastly improving the energy efficiency of LLMs, so don't worry about the environmental impact.
+Argument: We're vastly improving the energy efficiency of Large Language Models, so don't worry about their environmental impact.

 Response: Sorry, but are you familiar with **Jevons' Paradox**??

+Mnemonic: **J**ust **EVEN** more demand as efficiency improves.

 ---